The Teaser's Role in Sell-Side M&A

 Company Overview

 The description should be specific enough to attract relevant buyers but generic enough to avoid easy identification.
 Finding this balance requires judgment about how distinctive the company's positioning is.
+A company in a fragmented market with many similar players can disclose more detail than a distinctive market leader with unique characteristics.

 Investment Highlights

 This section presents 3-5 compelling reasons to consider the acquisition.
 Investment highlights are the core selling points that differentiate this opportunity from others buyers might see.
+These highlights should immediately communicate why this company is attractive and what makes it stand out.

 - Market position: "#2 player in a $5 billion addressable market"